needle-mirror/com.unity.localization/Documentation~/LocalizationSettings.md

 The **No Translation Found Format** field can be used to configure the string that should be returned for non-localized values.

+## Project Locale

+The Project Locale identifies the default locale, such as the locale that the application was developed in.
+This property is primarily used by the [Localized Property Variants](LocalizedPropertyVariants.md) system.

+## Initialize Synchronously

+When the application starts or the selected Locale changes, the Localization system must initialize itself.
+Initialization involves loading the supported locales and preloading the string and asset tables.
+By default this is performed asynchronously and executes in the background while Unity is running.
+Enabling the **Initialize Synchronously** setting blocks the main thread until initialization is complete.
+This forces the localization initialization operation to complete immediately.
+The [WaitForCompletion](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle.WaitForCompletion) method is used to force the operation to complete, note this is not supported on [WebGL](https://docs.unity3d.com/Packages/com.unity.addressables@latest/index.html?subfolder=/manual/SynchronousAddressables.html#webgl).

 ## Smart Format Settings

 The **Smart Format** section can be used to configure the behavior when parsing and formatting [Smart Strings](Smart/SmartStrings.md)